ChanghaoliFDU/ChanghaoliFDU.github.io/docs/Server Maintenance/servers maintenance.md

 nav_order: 4
 ---

-# Maintenance of Servers in Reserach Group
+# Maintenance of Servers in Research Group
 {: .no_toc }
 This is a guide mostly based on Ubuntu20.0.